 Basically, negligence is the failure to use reasonable care.
 It is a concept in personal injury claims that is used to figure out who should pay for damages that were caused.
 However, it is a complex legal idea that should be analyzed by your attorney when determining who is at fault and who should pay for your injuries.

 Attorney David I. Fuchs has more than 30 years of experience proving that at-fault parties are negligent.
 He will listen to your story and evaluate the evidence to determine who is to blame.
 Attorney Fuchs helps injury victims in Boca Raton, Fort Lauderdale, and throughout South Florida.
-Call today at (954) 568-3636 or use our online contact form to schedule a free consultation.
+Use our online contact form to schedule a free consultation.